gitkoogie/SpeechRecognitionPrehospCare/README.md

 ## Installation guide (Getting started)

+IF you want Ubuntu as main Operating system
-*Install Ubuntu 64 but NORMAL installation (includes python3)*
+*Install Ubuntu 64 but NORMAL installation (includes python3)* ELSE IF you want ubuntu on a virtual machine
+*Install Virtualbox and Ubuntu on the virtual machine* ELSE IF you use macbook
+*you can install python3 and (probably) follow the guide below* ELSE
+*you use windows and in which you will need to install a terminal etc*

 ### Install pip
 sudo apt install python3-pip